xyproto/term/README.md

 Features and limitations
 ------------------------

-* Provides an easy way to get started drawing colorful characters at any location in a terminal.
+* Provides an easy way to get started drawing colorful characters at any position (X,Y) in a terminal.
 * Uses ncurses and the termbox-go module.

 Simple example